-Helping Pets Through Grief and Loss
+Helping Your Pet Through Grief and Loss: A Practical Guide

 Do Pets Grieve?

 Yes, absolutely.
 Pets form deep emotional bonds with their human family members and animal companions.
 When someone they love is no longer present, they can experience genuine grief.
-Recognizing and supporting your pet through this process is an important part of being a responsible caregiver.
+The signs are real and measurable — changes in appetite, sleep patterns, social behavior, and stress hormone levels.

 Signs of Grief in Pets